 The Mokihinui is a brilliant packraft trip.
 You can walk in from the west, stay a night and paddle out.
 You can head in from the Buller end by bike or foot on the Old Ghost Road, then hop on the river where your skills dictate.
 If the river isn’t in flood, everything is portageable.
-If in flood, it’s a risky place in a packraft.
+If in flood, it not a wise place to be in a packraft.

 Shuttle